Thank You Matt Damon: Twitter Users Roast And Toast Actor For ‘The Great Wall’

 THANK YOU FOR ALL THAT YOU’VE DONE TO SAVE THE CHINESE PEOPLE, MATT DAMON. #THEGREATWALL pic.twitter.com/o4WlEHtAma

-— Jenny Yang ???????????? (@jennyyangtv) February 16, 2017
+— Jenny Yang???????????? (@jennyyangtv) February 16, 2017

 This, ultimately, kicked off a series of insults towards the actor.